fenago/pytest-quick-start-guide/python-testing-with-pytest/text-original.md

 like -m "mark1and mark2" for tests with both markers, -m "mark1and not mark2" for

-Chapter 1.
+Lab 1.
 Getting Started with pytest • 12

 tests that have mark1 but not mark2, -m "mark1or mark2" for tests with either,